 The Bible says of Adam that

 … Adam, who is a pattern of the one to come.Romans5:14

 For since death came through a man, the resurrection of the dead comes also through a man.
 22 For as in Adam all die, so in Christ all will be made alive.1Corinthians15:21-22

 By comparing these two weeks we see that Adam dramatized a pattern with Jesus yielding rasa.
 Did God need six days to create the world?
 Could he not have made everything with one command?
-Why then did he create in the manner that he did?
-Why did God rest on the seventh day when He cannot be tired?
-He did all in the timing and order that He did so that the final week of Jesus would be anticipated in the daily acts of the Creation week.
+Why then did he create in the order that he did?
+Why did God rest on the seventh day when He cannot tire?
+He did all in the timing and order that He did so that the final week of Jesus was anticipated already in Creation week.